-Flag Rugby is a fun, all-inclusive way to introduce young girls to the fundamental skills of rugby with a big emphasis on having fun!
+Flag Rugby is a fun, all-inclusive way to introduce young children to the fundamental skills of rugby with a big emphasis on having fun!
 No experience needed to play and all are welcome to come try it out!
 Flag Rugby substitutes a traditional “tackle” with a flag.
 Flag Rugby is perfect for new players!

 Click below to jump ahead to check out some of the rules and referee signals for flag rugby!

 To carry the ball into the opposing team’s try zone and ground the ball, scoring a try (5 points).

 Size of Field